 (Side Note: To be clear, Bostrom’s idea isn’t simply that P3 is either true or false.
 Indeed, it’s true that P3 is either true or false.
 He’s arguing something much more interesting than this, the underlying driving assumption of which ― that Sub-I is true ― is what I’m challenging.
 I am willing to concede, of course, that conditional on Sub-I being true, P3’s truth obtains probabilistic significance, as does Bostrom’s three-proposition disjunct as a whole.)

 P3 refers to the possibility that you, me, and the world we live in are quite literally the products of a computer program written by a computer programmer from an advanced civilization.
 This isn’t the Matrix, where we have a living physical body that’s hanging out somewhere.
-And it’s not a Brain in the Vat type thought experiment designed to help us test our of theories about knowledge against skepticism.
-No, what P3 states is that our minds literally just are computer programs in run mode, likely housed in planet-sized computers (note that Bostrom spends a fair amount of his paper arguing for another assumption: the computing power required to simulate our universe is physically possible).
+And it’s not a Brain in the Vat style thought experiment designed to help us test our of theories about knowledge against skepticism.
+No, what P3 states is that our minds literally just are computer programs in run mode, likely housed in planet-sized computers (note that Bostrom spends a fair amount of his paper arguing for another assumption: it’s physically possible to generate the computing power required to simulate our universe).
 We have no reason to believe, however, that the complexity of the vivid inner mental world that you and I experience every day could be produced by a computer program.

 This notion of complexity is important.
 There are those who argue that the difference between the consciousness of, say, a thermometer and an intelligent human is merely a matter of complexity.
 Somewhere in between would be something like the children’s toy Furby.
 Indeed, the toy’s creator, Caleb Chung, has vehemently argued that the Furby has conscious experience “at its level,” and can “feel and show emotion” (Radiolab, Season 10, Episode 1, “Talking to Machines”).
 I’ll grant the showing ― via engineered mechanical imitation ― but I emphatically reject that a Furby literally has an internal, first-person experience of anything at all, at any level at all; exactly no more or less than does a thermometer or a rock.
 I think Chung is in the minority on this view that the Furby feels emotion, but, for those who accept Sub-I, the idea is generally that, if a computer’s circuitry can be mapped out with the right level of complexity, consciousness will arise, though it need not initially be as sophisticated as human consciousness.